evalieungh/FATES_INCLINE/README.md

 [![DOI](https://zenodo.org/badge/267775364.svg)](https://zenodo.org/doi/10.5281/zenodo.10036318)

-This repository contains data, notebooks, and workflow notes for a manuscript titled "Process-based modelling of experimental warming in alpine vegetation".
+This repository contains model input data, workflow notes, and scripts and notebooks for data handling, simulation setup, and result analyses for a manuscript titled "Process-based modelling of experimental warming in alpine vegetation".

 This readme file was generated on [2023-02-27] by Eva Lieungh